nishtwowhoo/BitTyme/README.md

 ### ✨ Key Features

 #### 1. The Tempo Dashboard
 Instead of presenting a traditional static calendar, this interface visualizes student bandwidth across the five core resource buckets.
 Designed as a set of fluid, audio-player style gauges, the dashboard provides a clear sanity check of personal capacity.
-When any resource gauge enters critical thresholds, the interface changes states to warn the user before severe burnout occurs [4].
+When any resource gauge enters critical thresholds, the interface changes states to warn the user before severe burnout occurs.

 #### 2. The Tempo Balancer
-When any energy gauge passes eighty five percent capacity, the rebalancing engine intervenes [4].
-The system scans the database to isolate low-priority items, such as optional social engagements or non-urgent chores [4].
-It then generates a single-tap option to defer those specific tasks to lighter weeks, lowering active stress and protecting user bandwidth [4].
+When any energy gauge passes eighty five percent capacity, the rebalancing engine intervenes.
+The system scans the database to isolate low-priority items, such as optional social engagements or non-urgent chores.
+It then generates a single-tap option to defer those specific tasks to lighter weeks, lowering active stress and protecting user bandwidth.

 #### 3. Beat Breaks
-To safeguard mental health, the system automates mandatory recovery blocks when the user enters high burnout risk zones [4].
+To safeguard mental health, the system automates mandatory recovery blocks when the user enters high burnout risk zones.
 During these protected downtime windows, the application prevents the user from scheduling new academic or vocational tasks.
-The system then guides the student toward tailored recovery suggestions, such as matching a low physical fatigue score with a recommendation for an outdoor walk [4].
+The system then guides the student toward tailored recovery suggestions, such as matching a low physical fatigue score with a recommendation for an outdoor walk.

 ## 2. Ideation & Process